ilikebooks123/Simple-Banking-System/README.md

 ```
 Operation Three
 -
-Allows the user to withdrawal money from the bank
+Allows the user to withdrawal money from the bank.

 ```
 ------------------------------------